Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 Mr. FAF has been talking about buying a big screen TV to put at home.
 But I have absolutely no interest in it.
 Mr. FAF and I never watch TV although we have two at home.
 We share a Netflix account with our friend, but I watch YouTube primarily.

 Our favorite fun activity is going for a walk in the neighborhood or at the mall.
 Sometimes Mr. FAF craves cheesesteak, so we will get a regular cheesesteak with fries and coke for $12 at the mall food court and share it with our son (he only wants the fries and coke).
 It’s usually for fun.
 We will eat our lunch or dinner at home afterwards.

 After our baby had a fever throughout the trip to Atlanta, I have lost interest in going on a long trip.
-My biggest fear is that we go on a trip somewhere, and Baby F2 gets sick and we can’t go anywhere.
+My biggest fear is that if we go on a trip somewhere, and Baby F2 will get sick and we won’t be able to go anywhere.

 Sometimes I just think it’s so odd that I wanted so much more when I was broke.
 I wanted nice expensive clothes, restaurant food, fancy resort stays, delicious snacks, expensive hotel stays, etc.

 And now when we make more income, I don’t really want those same things anymore.
 I am happier with simple things in life and don’t see the fun in spending lots of money on clothes and food.

 You might be wondering what makes me happy and keeps me motivated these days then.
 My focus right now is raising my two kids and advancing my career.